mrquaternion/CSDP/README.md

 > The *first* is asking for a directory containing GeoJSON files.
 The goal of this use case is if you have a large area that contains polygons defining a set of spatial regions (e.g., administrative boundaries, fire perimeters, or ecological zones), and you want to aggregate the ERA5 data over each polygon rather than at individual points.
 >
 > The *second* is designed for point-based extraction.
-Instead of polygons, you provide a list of latitude/longitude coordinates (e.g. weather station, eddy covariance tower site, or random sampling location),
+Instead of polygons, you provide a latitude/longitude coordinate (e.g. weather station, eddy covariance tower site, or random sampling location),
-> and the pipeline will download the ERA5 variables directly at those exact points without performing any spatial aggregation.
+> and the pipeline will download the ERA5 variables directly at this exact point without performing any spatial aggregation.

 ## Installation
 First, `git clone` the project to your desired local directory and go to `pipeline/`.
 Once this is done, please run the following commands: